 There is an abundance of activities and attractions on offer for kids in Geneva.
-The public transport system has special discounts for families, and the city's playgrounds, history, culture and museums provide a myriad of options for expats with families.
+The public transport system has special discounts for families, and the city's playgrounds, history, culture and museums provide myriad options for expats with families.

 Education and schools for kids in Geneva

 Education in Geneva is taken seriously.
 Parents should plan ahead, since there can be long waiting lists, especially for private and international schools.
 For expats looking for a longer stay in Switzerland and with younger kids, the public school system is a good option.
-It is free and the quality of education is very high.
+It is free and the quality of education is excellent.

 Some schools offer a special programme for the children of expats to learn the language and settle into the school culture easily.
-Private and international schools can come with a hefty price tag, but parents can be assured that their children will be able to study in their own language and using the familiar curriculum of home.
+Private and international schools can come with a hefty price tag, but parents can be assured that their children will be able to study in their own language and in the familiar curriculum of home.

 Activities for kids in Geneva

 Located on the edge of Lake Geneva, the city is perfect for some water sports during the summer months.
-The beaches are frequented during the warmer parts of the year, and the mountains surrounding the city offer some spectacular hikes.
+The beaches are popular during the warmer parts of the year, and the mountains surrounding the city offer some spectacular hikes.
 Aquaparc is a family favourite, and children can have fun and cool down on its watery rides and slides.
 Forestland in Divonne-les-Bains is another good place for active kids to let off some steam.

 For rainy days and colder months, the city is home to the Natural History Museum, where children can roam and explore in an educational setting.
-There are several productions performed by the Geneva Amateur Operatic Society throughout the year, which will provide entertainment for young and old.
+There are several productions performed by the Geneva Amateur Operatic Society throughout the year, which provide entertainment for young and old.
 Those with a sweet tooth can tour the Cailler Chocolate factory and learn how chocolate is made from the bean to the bar.

 Parks in Geneva